Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Solana's founders point out the recent attention gained by crypto markets and blockchain technology, and they warned, "Our chains’ censorship resistance will be tested to levels not yet experienced.
 In order to allow DeFi products to attract billions of users and devices, we need to scale censorship resistance."

-In Part 2 of Hubble's "Brief History of Solana," we'll see how the growing network addresses censorship resistance, and we'll also look at how Hubble fits into helping achieve this goal.
+In Part 2 of Hubble's "Brief History of Solana," the article will cover how the growing network addresses censorship resistance, and it will also look at how Hubble fits into helping achieve this goal.

-There's a lot to cover in the history of Solana from 2021 until now, so stay tuned for the next installment as Solana Miami gets underway.
+There's a lot to cover in the history of Solana from 2021 until now, so stay tuned for the next installment.

 Keep in Touch